UK vs US: Which is Better for International Students

 US student visa: Documents required

-• Passport valid for at least 6 months
+• list items Passport valid for at least 6 months

-• Form DS-160 confirmation page.
+• list items Form DS-160 confirmation page.

-• Application fee payment receipt, if you are required to pay before your interview.
+• list items Application fee payment receipt, if you are required to pay before your interview.

-• Photo – You need to upload your photo while filling out Form DS-160.
+• list items Photo – You need to upload your photo while filling out Form DS-160.
 If you can’t upload it successfully, you need to bring it for the visa interview.
 See the photo requirements for the US visa.

-• Entrance test results (IELTS/TOEFL/GRE etc.)
+• list items Entrance test results (IELTS/TOEFL/GRE etc.)

 You can apply for a US visa 120 days before the course start date.
 It will take approximately 21 working days to process your application once it is received, plus 2-3 days will be required to return your passport.